How to Know When to Break Up

 2. You are no longer attracted to them

-If you no longer feel any romantic feelings towards your partner, this may answer the question, when is it time to break up?
+If you no longer feel romantic feelings toward your partner, this may answer the question, when is it time to break up?

 If the answer to those questions is yes, unfortunately, this is when to end a relationship.